Secs. 66.1105 and

 After a municipality completes an allocation amendment, can the municipality decide not to allocate the funds?

-After a project plan is amended and resolutions adopted to allocate funds, the municipality can (for whatever reason) choose not to allocate.
+Yes.
+The municipality can (for whatever reason) choose not to allocate after completing the allocation amendment.
 There is no additional action required if this occurs.

 -